Chart Color Schemes

 An assessment of population growth drivers in North Strathfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of North Strathfield as of Nov 2025 is around 4,992.
-This reflects an increase of 374 people since the 2021 Census, which reported a population of 4,618 people in the suburb.
-The change is inferred from the resident population of 4,801 estimated by AreaSearch following examination of the latest Economic and Population Growth Program (ERP) data release by the ABS on June 2024 and an additional 185 validated new addresses since the Census date.
-This level of population equates to a density ratio of approximately 4,800 persons per square kilometer, placing North Strathfield in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The suburb's 8.1% growth since the 2021 Census exceeded both the SA3 area (5.9%) and the SA4 region, marking it as a growth leader in the region.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, North Strathfield's estimated population is around 4,589.
+This reflects a decrease of 29 people since the 2021 Census, which reported a population of 4,618.
+The change is inferred from AreaSearch's estimate of 4,582 residents, following examination of ABS ERP data released in Jun 2024, and additional validated new addresses since the Census date.
+This results in a density ratio of 4,412 persons per square kilometer, placing North Strathfield in the top 10% of national locations assessed by AreaSearch.
 Population growth was primarily driven by overseas migration contributing approximately 84.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, a significant population increase is forecast for North Strathfield, with an expected increase of 1,222 persons by 2041 based on aggregated SA2-level projections, reflecting an overall increase of approximately 20.7% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+Considering projected demographic shifts, North Strathfield is forecasted to increase significantly, with an expected rise of 1,220 persons by 2041, reflecting a total increase of 31.2% over the 17 years.

 Frequently Asked Questions - Population